 Paris may be the most romanticized destination in the world.
 As an American, it’s probably one of the first foreign cities you learn of.
 The downside, of course, to visiting a famous destination you’ve dreamed of for years is the greater risk of disappointment.
 The more expectations you have, the higher your chances of being let down.
 I know so many people coming away from Paris hating the city. it was too big or too dirty or too crowded or too expensive.
 These things may all be true to a degree, but personally, I suspect many tourists simply go in with unreasonable expectations.
 So how do you manage your Francophile dreams to avoid getting disappointed on your first trip?
 Visiting during the off season will make the biggest difference in terms of crowds.
 But no matter what time of year you make your getaway to the City of Light, you can plan an itinerary that balances the bucket list attractions you’ve always wanted to visit with some slightly less famous alternative things to do in Paris.
-Shake up your expectations with an unexpected discovery.
+Shake up your experience with an unexpected discovery.
 Disclaimer: This post contains affiliate links.
 While there is no extra cost to you, I may earn a small commission.
 All opinions are my own – I only link to products I personally use and LOVE!

 Where to go instead: Montmartre